Product Information Graph

 Statements

-pig:Relationship is used for relations between entities, such as a 'system component satisfies a requirement'.
+pig:Relationship is a class of relationships between two entities, such as a 'system component satisfies a requirement'.
 All relationships are bilateral and directed.
-This allows for assertions according to propositional logic.
+This allows for statements according to propositional logic.
 They can be easily mapped to many technologies such as RDF or ReqIF.

 Details:

-- A relationship class must have a title (name) and may have a description (definition).
+- A pig:relationship must have a title (name) and may have a description (definition).

-- A relationship class lists zero to many classes of properties its instances may have.
+- A pig:relationship lists zero to many property classes its instances may have.

-- A relationship class may define entitiy classes or relationship classes, whose instances are eligible as subject or object in a relationship.
+- A pig:relationship may define entitiy classes or relationship classes, whose instances are eligible as source resp. target in a relationship.
 If none are defined, all entities and relationships are eligible.

-- The definitions of the relationship class together with those of the property classes may be used to build user dialogs and to check its instances whether all properties have a correct type and value range as well as whether all required ones are present.
+- The definitions of the relationship together with those of the properties may be used to build user dialogs and to check its instances whether all properties have a correct type and value range as well as whether all required ones are present.

 Properties